-Woman's April the Giraffe Impression Goes Viral
+Woman's April the Giraffe impression goes viral

 Erin Dietrich, a Myrtle Beach mother of three, says she watches April on the zoo cam every night.

-"My husband and all my friends are like, 'what is your obsession with this giraffe?'"
-Dietrich laughed.
+"My husband and all my friends are like, 'What is your obsession with this giraffe?'" she laughed.

-"I just found out April was a giraffe that was pregnant," Scott Dietrich said.
+"I just found out April was a giraffe that was pregnant," he said.

 Seeing his wife's excitement, though, gave him the idea to buy a giraffe mask.
 Two days and $16 later, the two decided to take the mask and make their own baby cam.

-"We were going to do it for one minute, but I saw that people were really starting to watch Erin with the giraffe mask so I was like ok, keep going," Scott Dietrich said.
+"We were going to do it for one minute, but I saw that people were really starting to watch Erin with the giraffe mask, so I was like, 'OK, keep going,'" Scott said.

-"I’m telling you it was not premeditated, this morning I’m like, 'God, I would’ve planned that better if I knew it would’ve turned into this,'" Erin Dietrich said.
+"I’m telling you it was not premeditated.
+This morning I’m like, 'God, I would’ve planned that better if I knew it would’ve turned into this,'" Erin said.

-"Just, you know, 'why are you doing this, why are you making fun of a giraffe,'" Erin Dietrich said.
+"Just, you know, 'Why are you doing this?
+Why are you making fun of a giraffe?'"
+Erin said.

-But Erin says they’re just a wacky family of five, soon to be six, who’s happy to have made some smiles.
+But Erin explained they’re just a wacky family of five -- soon to be six -- who’s happy to have made some smiles.

-Erin says they will be having a son named Porter.
+Erin said they are having a son named Porter.
 Since she can’t name her son April, she’s hoping maybe April will name her baby after him.

 (© 2017 WLTX)